tanerijun/vitaneri/src/content/posts/enforce-string-casing-in-typescript-creating-uppercase-lowercase-and-capitalized-string-types.md

 ### Capitalize

-This utility converts _only_ the first character in the string to an uppercase equivalent.
+This utility converts _only_ the first character in the string to uppercase.

 ```ts
 type Greeting = "hello, world";